Energiewende: Initial phase 2013–2016

-In addition, there was be an associated research and development drive.
+In addition, there was an associated research and development drive.
 A chart showing German energy legislation in 2016 is available.

-These targets went well beyond European Union legislation and the national policies of other European states.
-The policy objectives have been embraced by the German federal government and has resulted in a huge expansion of renewables, particularly wind power.
+The targets went beyond European Union legislation and the national policies of other European states.
+The policy objectives have been embraced by the German Federal Government and has resulted in an expansion of renewable energy, particularly wind power.
 Germany's share of renewables has increased from around 5% in 1999 to 22.9% in 2012, surpassing the OECD average of 18% usage of renewables.

 Producers have been guaranteed a fixed feed-in tariff for 20 years, guaranteeing a fixed income.
 Energy co-operatives have been created, and efforts were made to decentralize control and profits.
-However, in some cases poor investment designs have caused bankruptcies and low returns, and unrealistic promises have been shown to be far from reality.
+Poor investment designs have caused bankruptcies and low returns, and unrealistic promises have been shown to be far from reality.

 Nuclear power plants were closed, and the existing nine plants were scheduled to close earlier than planned, in 2022.